marcusbritanicus/QtGreet/README.md

 ### Dependencies:
 - Qt5 (duh...)
-- Qt5Wayland
-- WLR based compositor (wayfire, sway etc..)
+- A wayland based compositor (wayfire, sway, cage etc..)
 - CMake (to build this project)
 - Make or Ninja (to compile this project)